Snowflake-Labs/aws-integrations-cloudops/aws-controltower/README.md

 **Control Tower Managed account:**

-1. The Snowflake solution creates a Snowflake Service Catalog Portfolio, a ‘SnowflakeEnduserGroup’ AWS IAM group and provides this IAM group with access to the Portfolio.
-In order to launch the Snowflake Service Catalog Product, you have 2 options –
-	1. Option 1 - Grant your current logged in AWS IAM user/role permissions to access the Snowflake Service Catalog Portfolio by following steps [here](https://docs.aws.amazon.com/servicecatalog/latest/adminguide/getstarted-deploy.html)and launch the Snowflake Service Catalog product using your current logged in IAM user/role.
-	2. Option 2 – Add an IAM user to the ‘SnowflakeEnduserGroup’ IAM group.
-Log in as this IAM user to launch the Snowflake Service Catalog Product

 1. Navigate to the AWS Systems Manager console in your AWS account.
 Select Documents from the left panel.
 Select Owned by me on the right panel and search for the ‘Custom-Snowflakestorageintegration’ document.
 	1. Launch your Systems Manager document from the console.
 Provide Snowflake connection details and an S3 bucket name as parameters
 2. Navigate to the AWS IAM console and check that a new IAM role has been provisioned that ends with *S3INTxxxxx* suffix.
 This suffix will also be the name of your new Snowflake integration object